-- (4)(a) Sponsoring local governments, and any cosponsoring local governments, applying in calendar year 2007 for a competitive project award, must submit completed applications to the board no later than July 1, 2007.
+(4)(a) Sponsoring local governments, and any cosponsoring local governments, applying in calendar year 2007 for a competitive project award, must submit completed applications to the board no later than July 1, 2007.
 By September 15, 2007, in consultation with the department of revenue and the department of community, trade, and economic development, the board shall approve competitive project awards from competitive applications submitted by the 2007 deadline.
 No more than two million five hundred thousand dollars in competitive project awards shall be approved in 2007.
-For projects not approved by the board in 2007, sponsoring and cosponsoring local governments may apply again to the board in 2008 for approval of a project. - (b) Sponsoring local governments, and any cosponsoring local governments, applying in calendar year 2008 for a competitive project award, must submit completed applications to the board no later than July 1, 2008.
-By September 18, 2008, in consultation with the department of revenue and the department of community, trade, and economic development, the board shall approve competitive project awards from competitive applications submitted by the 2008 deadline. - (c) Except as provided in RCW 39.102.050(2), a total of no more than five million dollars in competitive project awards shall be approved for local infrastructure financing. - (d) The project selection criteria and weighting developed prior to July 22, 2007, for the application evaluation and approval process shall apply to applications received prior to November 1, 2007.
-In evaluating applications for a competitive project award after November 1, 2007, the board shall, in consultation with the Washington state economic development commission, develop the relative weight to be assigned to the following criteria: - (i) The project's potential to enhance the sponsoring local government's regional and/or international competitiveness; - 36 (ii) The project's ability to encourage mixed use and transit-37 oriented development and the redevelopment of a geographic area;
+For projects not approved by the board in 2007, sponsoring and cosponsoring local governments may apply again to the board in 2008 for approval of a project.

+(b) Sponsoring local governments, and any cosponsoring local governments, applying in calendar year 2008 for a competitive project award, must submit completed applications to the board no later than July 1, 2008.
+By September 18, 2008, in consultation with the department of revenue and the department of community, trade, and economic development, the board shall approve competitive project awards from competitive applications submitted by the 2008 deadline.

+1 (c) Except as provided in RCW 39.102.050(2), a total of no more 2 than five million dollars in competitive project awards shall be 3 approved for local infrastructure financing.
-1 (iii) Achieving an overall distribution of projects statewide that 2 reflect geographic diversity;

-- (iv) The estimated wages and benefits for the project is greater than the average labor market area; - 5 (v) The estimated state and local net employment change over the 6 life of the project; - (vi) The current economic health and vitality of the proposed revenue development area and the contiguous community and the estimated impact of the proposed project on the proposed revenue development area and contiguous community; - 11 (vii) The estimated state and local net property tax change over 12 the life of the project; - 13 (viii) The estimated state and local sales and use tax increase 14 over the life of the project; - (ix) An analysis that shows that, over the life of the project, neither the local excise tax allocation revenues nor the local property tax allocation revenues will constitute more than eighty percent of the total local funds as described in RCW 39.102.020(29)(c); and - (x) If a project is located within an urban growth area, evidence that the project utilizes existing urban infrastructure and that the transportation needs of the project will be adequately met through the use of local infrastructure financing or other sources. - (e)(i) Except as provided in this subsection (4)(e), the board may not approve the use of local infrastructure financing within more than one revenue development area per county. - (ii) In a county in which the board has approved the use of local infrastructure financing, the use of such financing in additional revenue development areas may be approved, subject to the following conditions: - 30 (A) The sponsoring local government is located in more than one 31 county; and - 32 (B) The sponsoring local government designates a revenue 33 development area that comprises portions of a county within which the 34 use of local infrastructure financing has not yet been approved. - (iii) In a county where the local infrastructure financing tool is authorized under RCW 39.102.050, the board may approve additional use of the local infrastructure financing tool.
+- (d) The project selection criteria and weighting developed prior to July 22, 2007, for the application evaluation and approval process shall apply to applications received prior to November 1, 2007.
+In evaluating applications for a competitive project award after November 1, 2007, the board shall, in consultation with the Washington state economic development commission, develop the relative weight to be assigned to the following criteria: - 11 (i) The project's potential to enhance the sponsoring local government's regional and/or international competitiveness; - (ii) The project's ability to encourage mixed use and transitoriented development and the redevelopment of a geographic area; - 15 (iii) Achieving an overall distribution of projects statewide that 16 reflect geographic diversity; - 17 (iv) The estimated wages and benefits for the project is greater 18 than the average labor market area; - 19 (v) The estimated state and local net employment change over the 20 life of the project; - (vi) The current economic health and vitality of the proposed revenue development area and the contiguous community and the estimated impact of the proposed project on the proposed revenue development area and contiguous community; - (vii) The estimated state and local net property tax change over the life of the project; - 27 (viii) The estimated state and local sales and use tax increase 28 over the life of the project; - (ix) An analysis that shows that, over the life of the project, neither the local excise tax allocation revenues nor the local property tax allocation revenues will constitute more than eighty percent of the total local funds as described in RCW 39.102.020(29)(c); and - (x) If a project is located within an urban growth area, evidence that the project utilizes existing urban infrastructure and that the transportation needs of the project will be adequately met through the use of local infrastructure financing or other sources. - 37 (e)(i) Except as provided in this subsection (4)(e), the board may not approve the use of local infrastructure financing within more than one revenue development area per county.